Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 So, now you know that parrots can absolutely indulge in a juicy chunk of cantaloupe.
-To make it easier to eat, always peel off the hard rind, giving only the soft, fleshy parts of the fruit to your pet.
+Always peel off the hard rind to make it easier to eat, giving only the soft, fleshy parts of the fruit to your pet.

 Because cantaloupe is so high in sugar content, you will want to give your birds this in moderation.
-However, it is equally full of nutritional perks and is a treat you shouldn’t skip when making your parrots snack menu.
+However, it is equally full of nutritional perks and is a treat you should consider when making your parrot snack menu.

 Related topics: